afarhan/bitx40/README.md

 Revision record

+v1.16
+- Added CW SPOT TONE button for exact zero beating.
+  Connect a pushbutton to Arduino pin D5.
+A SPOT tone will be heard when D5 is connected to ground.
+  By aligning the CW Spot tone to match the pitch of an incoming station's signal, you will cause your signal and the other station's signal to be exactly on the same frequency (zero beat).

 v1.15.1
 - RIT offset should only be applied during RX.
 Due to a small bug the RIT offset was not turned off during transmitting CW.
   (RIT in SSB was OK).
 This has been corrected - RIT works correctly now in all modes.